 Immediate cost and hassle savings

-The good news is when you go wireless, the very worst scenario might require the mounting of a few devices – and that’s it!
+The good news is when you go wireless, the worst scenario might require mounting a few devices – and that’s it!
 Wireless technology takes it from there, and you can say bye-bye to all that cable.

 Wireless security example